AugustineY07/ds4bmeTest/README.md

 # Capstone Project: Disease Prediction with Symptoms
 The app takes in user inputs in checkbox group.
 The user can select all symptoms applied and click submit to generate a prediction.
 A threshold of 50% is chosen for being classified as possibly having certain disease.
 Otherwise, the user is regarded as “healthy”.
+If regarded as "healthy", the probability is calculated by 1-probability of the most likely disease.

 Link to the app: